Read This Blog if You Have Been Diagnosed with Fibromyalgia

 Fibromyalgia, Chronic Fatigue Syndrome, and 2 Case Studies

-Before we go any further, it is important to acknowledge that fibromyalgia and chronic fatigue are different conditions, despite the fact that they have some common symptoms and are sometimes even confused by medical professionals (resulting in the potential for a misdiagnosis).
-On the other hand, both conditions appear to be connected to the CNS, so it makes sense that some natural therapies may provide benefits for both conditions.
+Before we go any further, it is important to acknowledge that fibromyalgia and chronic fatigue are different conditions.
+This is despite the fact that they have some common symptoms.
+On the other hand, both conditions appear have something to do with the CNS, so it makes sense that some natural therapies may provide benefits for both conditions.
 One such therapy is upper cervical chiropractic care.
 Consider the following two case studies:

-- A 32-year-old female with fibromyalgia went to an upper cervical chiropractor and discovered that she had an atlas misalignment.
-Gentle and safe adjustments were used to correct the misalignment.
+A 32-year-old female with fibromyalgia went to an upper cervical chiropractor and discovered that she had an atlas misalignment.
+Gentle and safe adjustments corrected the misalignment.
 Her fibromyalgia went into complete remission.
 How could this be?
-Upper cervical misalignments have been connected to inhibited blood flow to the brain as well as reduced brainstem function.
+Upper cervical misalignments are due to inhibited blood flow to the brain as well as reduced brainstem function.
 Both of these can be contributing factors to many of the symptoms of fibromyalgia.